NishuMehta/Netflix-Data-Analysis/README.md

-# Netflix Content & Viewer Trend Analysis
+# Netflix Trends Data Analysis

 This project analyzes Netflix content data to uncover trends in content type, ratings, genres, and time of release using **Python**, **Tableau**, and **Excel**.